Posts Tagged ‘Trust’

 Whyte’s speaking engagements with companies on the conversational nature of reality have to do with what kind of leadership stance one can take in response to this dynamic.
 Who do we need to be as leaders to participate in the conversational nature of reality?

 The same question faces organizations.
 What kind of stance do we need to take with our customers and partners in order to thrive in the conversational nature of reality?
 Many companies who have been early pioneers of collaboration and co-creation will say there’s tremendous potential return on investment from engaging in dialogue.
-Marketing – including communications, product innovation and more – is at its best in dynamic collaboration with customers and other stakeholders.
+Strategy– including communications, product innovation and more – is at its best in dynamic collaboration with customers and other stakeholders.
 To tap that potential we need to start from a place of strong core of identity and purpose, and then have the skills and tools to support dialogue as it scales through the organization.

 The scale of dialogue takes place on a continuum of complexity.
 On the left side of the X axis we have dialogues one-to-one; on the right side we have dialogues one-to-thousands or even millions.
 On the left side of the continuum we rely on interpersonal skills and good facilitation of conversations to get to the shared creation.
 On the right side, we need technology platforms (crowd sourcing, social media and corporate social platforms) to support true two-way “conversation” on a mass scale.